+• On an SGI UV 2000 without a DVD drive, complete the following steps:
-- If a DVD drive is available, insert the SGI Foundation Software X.X CD into the DVD drive. - On an SGI UV 2000 without a DVD drive, complete the following steps: - In the top-most JViewer menu bar, click Media > Virtual Media Wizard - Insert the operating system DVD into the DVD drive on the SMN, or if you are at a remote console, insert the DVD into your local desktop. - On the Virtual Media pop-up, under CD/DVD Media 1, complete the following steps: - Select /dev/sr0. - Click Connect to CD/DVD.

-- On the Information pop-up, click OK. - On the Virtual Media pop-up, click Close. - On an SGI UV 1000 without a DVD drive, complete the following steps: - Insert the operating system DVD into the DVD drive on the SMN, or if you are at a remote console, insert the DVD into your local desktop. - In the JViewer main menu, select Device > Redirect CDROM. - On the CD-ROM Selection pop-up, select a drive.
+- In the top-most JViewer menu bar, click Media > Virtual Media Wizard .... - Insert the operating system DVD into the DVD drive on the SMN, or if you are at a remote console, insert the DVD into your local desktop. - On the Virtual Media pop-up, under CD/DVD Media 1, complete the following steps: - Select /dev/sr0. - Click Connect to CD/DVD. - On the Information pop-up, click OK. - On the Virtual Media pop-up, click Close. - On an SGI UV 1000 without a DVD drive, complete the following steps: - Insert the operating system DVD into the DVD drive on the SMN, or if you are at a remote console, insert the DVD into your local desktop. - In the JViewer main menu, select Device > Redirect CDROM. - On the CD-ROM Selection pop-up, select a drive.
 For example, select /dev/scd0. - Click OK. - 5.
 Click Applications > System Tools > Terminal to open a terminal window. - 6.
-Type the following command to create an installation directory for the files from the CD: - # mkdir -p /opt/sgi/Factory-Install/sgi-foundation-2.10/ - 7.
-Type the following command to create a temporary mount directory: - # mkdir /var/sfs2.10 - 8.
-Type the following command to mount the CD in read-only mode (-r), using a loop device: - # mount -t iso9660 -ro loop /dev/cdrom /var/sfs2.10 - 9.
-Type the following command to copy the files from the temporary mount directory to the installation directory: - # rsync -avHx /var/sfs2.10/ /opt/sgi/Factory-Install/sgi-foundation-2.10/ - 10.
-Type the following command to unmount the CD from the temporary directory: - # umount /var/sfs2.10 - 11.
-Type the following command to remove the temporary mount directory: - # rmdir /var/sfs2.10
+Type the following command to create an installation directory for the files from the CD: - # mkdir -p /opt/sgi/Factory-Install/sgi-foundation-2.11/ - 7.
+Type the following command to create a temporary mount directory: - # mkdir /var/sfs2.11 - 8.
+Type the following command to mount the CD in read-only mode (-r), using a loop device: - # mount -t iso9660 -ro loop /dev/cdrom /var/sfs2.11

+9. Type the following command to copy the files from the temporary mount directory to the installation directory:

+'''

+rsync -avHx /var/sfs2.11/ /opt/sgi/Factory-Install/sgi-foundation-2.11/

+'''

+10. Type the following command to unmount the CD from the temporary directory: